Home » The DoJiggy Fundraising Blog » 501c3 Raffle Rules and Regulations (for US Orgs)

 Withholding Tax on Raffle Prizes

-If you’re awarding winnings exceeding $5,000, the IRS requires you to withhold 25% from the winnings.
+If you award winnings exceeding $5,000, the IRS requires you to withhold 25% of the winnings.
 This amount must be reported on Form W-2G.
 Remember that your organization may be held responsible for the tax if you fail to withhold correctly.
 This point is particularly important when running 50/50 raffles, as these can result in significant cash prizes.

 Is a Raffle Ticket Purchase Considered a Charitable Donation?

 What about the tax implications for your supporters?
 A tricky issue is whether a raffle ticket purchase is considered a charitable donation.
-Unfortunately, the IRS says no. This might seem counterintuitive given the noble intent behind charity raffles, but ticket purchases can’t be written off as charitable donations because there’s a chance of winning a prize.
+Unfortunately, the IRS says no. Given the noble intent behind charity raffles, this might seem counterintuitive, but ticket purchases can’t be written off as charitable donations because there’s a chance of winning a prize with the purchase.

 Some organizations ask supporters to consider an additional donation when purchasing raffle tickets.
-As long as no goods or services are received in exchange for the donation, this would naturally be tax deductible.
+If no goods or services are received in exchange for the donation, this would naturally be tax deductible.

 Start a Raffle Fundraiser for Free